hypergraphql/hypergraphql/sources/documentation.md

 # Request and response formats

-Currently, HyperGraphQL accepts POST requests complying with the formatting convention of GraphQL, i.e., including the body of the form:
+HyperGraphQL accepts POST requests with the body of the form:

 ```
 {